Course Syllabus

 To help your instructor and peers recognize you, please add a picture of yourself to your I-Learn (Canvas) profile.
 To do this, complete the following steps:

-- Select on Account in the upper left-hand corner in I-Learn.
+- Select Account in the upper left-hand corner in I-Learn.

 - Select Profile.